chelsea-12/chelseaexamples/h3-web.md

 ![SQLZoo Part 2](https://github.com/chelsea-12/chelseaexamples/blob/main/Screenshot%202024-02-01%20113317.png)

+These exercises got increasingly more complicated as I went on, and I found the helpful hints and the previous 'BASIC' page key to solving the issues.
+It was a very good exercise to not only see what SQL commands can be used, but to actually write and input them myself which I find helps with memory retention.

+I also found [this](https://thedatasleuth.github.io/2018/08/11/SELECT-Basics.html) website helpful if I got really stuck with any exercise, such as with this one.
+I wasn't sure what the syntax was for searching for a name that inludes something.
+In this case 'United'.

 **Overall, I really enjoyed this introduction to hacking and it's extremely interesting learning about the potential flaws in systems that can be taken advantage of.
-I look forward to learning about this in more detail on this course**
+I look forward to learning about this in more detail on this course.**